Ambidexterity: Board sports

-In skateboarding, being able to skate successfully with not only one's dominant foot forward but also the less dominant one is called "switch skating" and is a prized ability.
+In skateboarding, being able to skate successfully with not only one's dominant foot forward but also the less dominant one is called "skating switch", and is a prized ability.
+To illustrate the stances further; there is "regular" which is left shoulder and foot towards the front of the board and the opposite (right shoulder foot towards the front) is referred to as "goofy."
+These terms are also used in surfing and snowboarding.
+When skateboarding, whether one pushes with their front or back foot determines whether they are considered regular versus regular-mongo or goofy versus goofy-mongo.
+The ability to ride both regular and goofy is considered to be "switch stance".
 Notable switch skateboarders include Rodney Mullen, Eric Koston, Guy Mariano, Paul Rodriguez Jr., Mike Mo Capaldi, and Bob Burnquist.
 Similarly, surfers who ride equally well in either stance are said to be surfing "switch”.
-Also, snowboarding at the advanced level requires the ability to ride equally well in either.
+Snowboarding, at an advanced level, requires the ability to ride equally well in either stance.

 Combat sports

 In combat sports fighters may choose to face their opponent with either the left shoulder forward in a right-handed stance ("orthodox") or the right shoulder forward in a left-handed stance ("south-paw"), thus a degree of cross dominance is useful.
-In boxing, Manny Pacquiao has a southpaw stance in the ring even though he is really ambidextrous outside the ring.
+In boxing, Manny Pacquiao has a southpaw stance in the ring, and is ambidextrous outside the ring.
 Also, in mixed martial arts, many naturally left-handed strikers like Lyoto Machida and Anderson Silva will switch stances in order to counter opponent's strikes or takedown attempts to stay standing.
-Additionally, some fighters actually choose to fight in a southpaw stance despite their dominant hand being their right, one such fighter being Vasyl Lomachenko.
-This is done as it gives access to a strong and precise jab from the lead hand, which is arguably the most important strike in boxing for setting up combos and interrupting your opponent during their attacks.
+Some fighters choose to fight in a southpaw stance despite their dominant hand being their right, one such fighter being Vasyl Lomachenko.
+This gives access to a strong and precise jab from the leading hand, which is arguably the most important strike in boxing for setting up combos and interrupting your opponent during their attacks.
 Bruce Lee also practiced this same method of fighting with his dominant hand forward.
+Left handed fighters such as Oscar De La Hoya, Miguel Cotto, Andre Ward, and Gerry Cooney fought in orthodox.
+This made their left hooks their most powerful weapons, along with enhancing the strength of their jab.